 In Soberania, I was able to get some of the images I was looking for; such as, small rivers crossing through the forest, or the dense vegetation that fills every jungle crevice while looking for precious light.

-San Felipe de Portobelo was one of the most important populations of America during the colonial era.
+San Felipe de Portobelo was one of the most important settlements in America during the colonial era.
 The majority of Spanish goods passed through its natural port during the conquest of the new continent.

 Located on the northern coast of Panama, about 50 km northeast of Colón, Portobello is bordered to the north by the Caribbean Sea, which is evident in its streets, its people and their way of life.
 I cannot say it was one of the most attractive areas on my trip, but in fact quite the opposite.
 Portobello is undoubtedly the dirtiest and most degraded city that I visited in Panama.

-Due to the great history and heritage of this colonial city, I thought I would see a cultural richness, but that is limited to Fort of San Jerónimo and the harbour within it.
+Due to the great history and heritage of this colonial city, I thought I would see a cultural richness; this was limited only to Fort of San Jerónimo and the harbour within it.

-In order to capture these elements, I decided to wait for the sunset and record them from above using a Drone in order to get several interesting shots using a golden light that illuminated the scene.
+In order to capture these elements, I decided to wait for the sunset and record it from above using a drone.
+I got several interesting shots that make use of the golden light that illuminated the scene.

 Valle de Anton:

-After a couple of days in Colon and Portobelo, we left the Caribbean coast and continued our trip to the West.
-From here the landscape changes drastically as we approach our next destination: the Valley of Anton, a small and picturesque village located at the foot of a volcano.
+After a couple of days in Colon and Portobelo, I left the Caribbean coast and continued my trip to the West.
+From here the landscape changed drastically as I approached my next destination: the Valley of Anton, a small and picturesque village located at the foot of a volcano.
 Due to its location at the base of the volcano, it maintains a cooler, more pleasant climate.
-The main attractions of this area are the paths through the surrounding forests as well as the volcano.
+The main attractions of this area are the paths through the surrounding forests, as well as the volcano.
 In these forests you can find another amazing natural site, the Chorro Macho, an tremendous waterfall at the end of a quick hike through the lush jungle.

 The large volume of rainfall makes the flora of this area exuberant—covering every millimetre of the soil with a green blanket that is difficult to avoid stepping on.
-In my case, it was an ideal scenario to get some macro shots with an old Minolta 50mm and my Sony FS7.
+For me it represented an ideal scenario to get some macro shots with an old Minolta 50mm and my Sony FS7.

-In addition, when visiting Panama in the rainy season, we knew that we risked torrential rain, something that can ruin your shots.
-In our case, however, the rain substantially enhanced the shots, although taking successful images and videos in a storm in the jungle proved to be difficult.
+In addition, when visiting Panama in the rainy season, I knew that I risked torrential rain, something that can ruin your shots.
+In my case, however, the rain substantially enhanced the shots, although taking successful images and videos in a storm in the jungle proved to be difficult.